Aditya-Nair07/ayurvedic-herb-traceability-/PROJECT_OVERVIEW.md

 ---

-**Built with ❤️ for the Ayurvedic community and sustainable herb cultivation**
+**Built with ❤️ for sustainable cultivation and supply chain transparency**

 For more information, visit our [documentation](docs/) or [GitHub repository](https://github.com/ayurvedic-herbs/traceability-system).